 Credit risk is the risk of financial loss to the Company if a client or counterparty to a financial instrument fails to meet its contractual obligations.
 The Company has credit risk in respect of its cash and cash equivalents, trade and other receivables, and reclamation deposits.
-The Company considers the risk of loss relating to cash and cash equivalents and reclamation deposits to be low because these instruments are held only with a Canadian Schedule I financial institution and a US-chartered commercial bank.
-Trade and other receivables at September 30, 2014 related primarily to amounts due from related parties and value-added taxes and are expected to be collectible in full due to the nature of the counterparties and a previous history of collectability.
+The Company considers the risk of loss relating to cash and cash equivalents and reclamation deposits to be low because these instruments are held only with a Canadian Schedule I financial institution, a US-chartered commercial bank and a US government agency.
+Trade and other receivables at March 31, 2015 related primarily to amounts due from related parties and value-added taxes and are expected to be collectible in full due to the nature of the counterparties and a previous history of collectability.